Oregon Country

 After the dispute became an election issue in the 1844 U.S. presidential election, the United Kingdom and the United States agreed to settle the problem with the Oregon Treaty in 1846.
 It established the British-American boundary at the 49th parallel (except Vancouver Island).
 With the end of joint occupancy, the region south of the 49th parallel became Oregon Territory in the United States while the northern portion became part of the British colonies of British Columbia and Vancouver Island.
 The area that made up Oregon Country now lies within the present-day borders of the Canadian province of British Columbia and the entirety of the U.S. states of Oregon, Washington, and Idaho, as well as parts of Montana and Wyoming.

-Throughout this period, the Oregon Country was inhabited by numerous independent American Indian peoples, who received no recognition by the British or American governments in the eventual disposition of the territory.
-Indian traders nevertheless played a critical role in the ongoing fur trade that still formed the Oregon Country's primary economic activity until mid-century, and the language of the Chinook nation of the lower Columbia river (Chinook jargon) formed the lingua franca between Indians and the small European population during and after the 1818-46 period.
-This was the last period in which the Oregon Country's Indian nations retained a sizeable majority in their land, prior to the rapid and devastating arrival of European diseases in the 1860s, and were able to maintain relative economic independence thanks to the necessity of their hunting skills in the fur trade.
+Throughout this period, the Oregon Country was inhabited by numerous independent Indigenous peoples, who received little recognition by the British or American governments in the eventual disposition of the territory.
+Native traders nevertheless played a critical role in the ongoing fur trade that formed the Oregon Country's primary economic activity until mid-century, and the regional trade language Chinook Jargon began to serve as the lingua franca between Indigenous groups and the small European population during and after the 1818–1846 period.
+This was the last period in which the Oregon Country's Indian nations retained a sizeable majority in their land, prior to the rapid and devastating arrival of smallpox in the 1860s, and were able to maintain relative economic independence thanks to the necessity of their hunting skills in the fur trade.
 The eventual partition of the Oregon Country into national domains by the two colonial powers, increasing settlement, and the drastic decline of the fur trade due to diminishing supply all contributed to catastrophic decline in Indian population after 1846, and the arbitrary seizure of their land over the following two decades in the interests of newly arrived settlers.